All Episodes

 Well, even if you're not a vegan, you still can rip your joints up.

-I mean, you you can get injured if you can, but this report, maybe I didn't make it clear enough.
+But this report, maybe I didn't make it clear enough.

-I think I I think I probably sped through this because my stacks so thick today, but this was cardiovascular stuff.
+I think I probably sped through this because my stacks so thick today.

-You know, the the assumption about exercise is that it makes the cardiovascular system stronger, that it enhances your endurance, that it helps you lose weight, that it burns more calories.
+The assumption about exercise is that it makes the cardiovascular system stronger, that it enhances your endurance, that it helps you lose weight, that it burns more calories.

-But they l those are damn good.
+Those are damn good.

-You know, the big question at portrait day is just how much like the president is going to look.
+You know, the big question at Portrait Day is just how much like the president is going to look.

 That looks just like him.